QuentinRougemont/EASYstrata/README.md

 This will perform steps I to IV as follows:

+# Details of the worfklow and results

-# I - Perform TE and gene prediction
+## I - Perform TE and gene prediction

 ## RNAseq alignment - TE masking - Gene prediction - Quality assessment